maticnetwork/whitepaper/README.md

   - One way to prevent DDoS is to check state validation when user submits the transaction (before tx goes to pending pool)
   - Node must handle state check validation part while accepting transactions.
 If any node decides to skip this implementation, other nodes will ignore all future transactions from particular node.

+12. Ceremony
+  - Matic has the same security with Ethereum until the latest checkpoint.
+But after the latest checkpoint, some blocks aren't robust as same as Ethereum.
+Now, Byzantine party occupied 51% of dPoS Delegates by gaming KYC registration and by locking tons of collateral.
+He can cancel his specific deposit transaction to deceive centralized exchanges (e.g. updating 10~20 confirmations).

+  - The chain is able to detect withholding, censhorship, or any fraudulent activity via checkpoint voting.
+These voters are independent from Byzantine Delegates party.

+  - In order to make ceremony smooth, online state Delegates must be queued as redundancy for multi delegates slashing event.

+  - The frequency of ceremony could be mitigated by those fast restart, fraudulent record recovery, KYC, and collateral slashing.
+Furthermore, once Matic is getting to be popular, security of Matic chain is gonna be robust as well.

 # Future Research Directions {#future}